sweattep/modern_quotes/README.md

 >The women are going to deal with you anyway, because of who you are

+>Ultimately pushing women out of the upper echelons of elite sports entirely

 >anything lost can be found again, except for time wasted (Samuel L Jackson in Fresh)

 >could a man enjoy being awakened at 6:30 a.m. by an alarm clock